technivore/python-openam/README.md

-Python interface to OpenAM REST API
+Python interface to OpenAM REST Services
 -----------------------------------

 Code borrowed and reworked from github repositories: